zoeludena/SeeRiseWebsite/about.md

 **Eric Pham:**
 - Refactored the Pattern Scaling Emulator from the ClimateBench to take in cumulative CO₂ emissions as input.
 - Found DEM data source.
 Developed code to create DEM visualizations on the [SeeRise application](https://seerise-floridaapp.streamlit.app/).
 Also added/edited commentary and explanations on the SeeRise application.
-- Implemented pipeline to re-create Rahmstorf's paper [@rahmstorf2007].
+- Implemented pipeline to re-create Rahmstorf's paper.
   - Using Rahmstorf's 2007 semi-empirical model of sea level rise, created regression models trained on different quantile projections from NASA.
   - Also trained on historical data to ensure that the Rahmstorf method is an appropriate way of approximating sea level rise.
 - Modified NASA's expected value to match the years we used (2015-2100).
 Preprocessed the NASA datasets for a usable format for the Rahmstorf model files.